 Norfolk status Rare immigrant.
 This is the Victorian collector's classic all-time favourite, often named the 'Blue Underwing'.

-Modern-day Norfolk records are of assumed migrants, recorded mainly along the coast usually in late August - September.
-In 1976 an astonishing seven specimens were recorded in Norfolk.
+Up until recently all modern-day Norfolk records were of assumed migrants, recorded mainly along the coast, usually in late August - September.

 The larvae are nocturnal canopy feeders on mature Populus spp. and Aspen and are seldom seen, being out of reach to recorders.

 Records of immaculate specimens seen before the end of August are questionable as this species is often captive bred.

 Please note records will not be accepted without confirmation.
 Photo preferably showing the blue underwing required.

 Recorded in 32 (46%) of 69 10k Squares.
 First Recorded in 1834.
 Last Recorded in 2020.
 Additional Stats